ferrari 212 Inter Coupe by ghia – 1952

 This unique 212 Inter's resume includes an impressive show-car debut by Ferrari, after which it was acquired by one of the most famous leaders of the 20th century—Juan Perón.
 More recently restored and recognized at prestigious concours events, chassis 0191 EL is in the first rank of unique, coachbuilt Ferraris.

 The sensational Inter began life as the 49th of 73 examples built, completing assembly in late summer of 1952 as chassis no. 0233 EU (in one of the earliest uses of the EU suffix, presaging the forthcoming Europa model).
-Intended as a show car, the chassis was sent to Ghia in Turin and clothed with coachwork, featuring many of the design cues common to the firm's collaborations of the era.
+Intended as a show car, the chassis was sent to Ghia in Turin and clothed with one-off coachwork, featuring many of the design cues common to the firm's virgil exner collaborations of the era.
 The elegant fender and front-fascia treatments echo similar cues found on show cars like the Ghia GS1 and Chrysler D'Elegance.
 Like those luxury models, the Ferrari was trimmed with a particularly sumptuous interior that abounded in thoughtful ergonomic details, like folding window winders to ease exit and entry and driving comfort, as well as a thickly padded console armrest.

 The Inter debuted at the Paris Motor Show in October 1952, perched on the Ferrari stand alongside 0235 EU, a Pinin Farina-bodied cabriolet.
 It was there that the car was reportedly first spotted by its future owner, Juan Domingo Perón, President of Argentina.
 A remarkably diverse and divisive leader who was both adored and vilified by his own people, Perón rose to power in the Cold War climate of 1946 behind a populist agenda, and the ideology named for him, Peronism, actually lives on to this day in elements of current Argentine politics.